Sandhills Early Childhood Centre is located at 6 Gilmore Crescent, Byron Bay

 We have two worm farms, there are gardens in each area and the children are very proud of their gardening efforts.
 The children also contribute to waste management at the centre by recycling paper and feeding the worms with the kitchen scraps.

-A 10,000 gallon water tank has been installed to collect water from the roof for use in the washing machine and toilets, and for a reticulated water course for play.
+A 10,000 gallon water tank collects water from the roof for use in the washing machine and toilets, and for a reticulated water course for play.
 The Centre has run a Water Wise education program and undertaken a waste audit.

 We are excited at the opportunity to sow the seeds of sustainability in our children that may really impact on the future of our planet.

-Sandhills employs a range of qualified early childhood practitioners that includes Bachelor of Early Childhood teachers, Diploma of Children’s Services child care workers and Certificate III child care assistants and trainees.
+Sandhills employs a range of qualified early childhood practitioners that includes Bachelor of Early Childhood teachers, Diploma of Children’s Services educators, Certificate III educators and trainees.

 As professionals, we aim to produce positive learning outcomes and keep moving forward with the new principles and research ideals of early childhood practice.